Doesn't seem familiar? Jump to the "Ultra" help about grading with rubrics.

 For questions with rubrics, students can select View Rubric and view the grading criteria before they answer.

-This video explains how to access a rubric that's been associated with a graded discussion and use it for grading in the Original Course View.
+Video: Grade using a rubric explains shows how to access a rubric that's been associated with a graded discussion and use it for grading in the Original Course View.

 If you want to evaluate a rubric or your use of it, you can run a rubric evaluation report.
 After you use a rubric for grading, you can review the report.
 Statistics update as the grading process continues.